-Lecturers from the Czech Republic, Poland, Croatia, Italy, Armenia, Ukraine, Kazakhstan and the Bosnia and Herzegovina came to the "Fighting Air Pollution in the Industrial Cities of Europe" conference in Ostrava (3).
-Under the auspices of Jarmila Uvírová, vice-governor of the Moravian-Silesian Region and Kateřina Šebestová, deputy mayor of the City of Ostrava, non-governmental organisations Arnika (CZ) and Ecoaction (UA) organised the conference.
-The event is held in cooperation with the University of Ostrava and is organised thanks to the support of the Transformational Cooperation Program of The Ministry of Foreign Affairs of the Czech Republic, Global Greengrants Fund, the Moravian-Silesian Region and the city of Ostrava.
+Lecturers from the Czech Republic, Poland, Croatia, Italy, Armenia, Ukraine, Kazakhstan, and Bosnia and Herzegovina came to the "Fighting Air Pollution in the Industrial Cities of Europe" conference in Ostrava (3).
+Under the auspices of Jarmila Uvírová, vice-governor of Moravian-Silesian Region, and Kateřina Šebestová, deputy mayor of the city of Ostrava, non-governmental organizations Arnika (CZ) and Ecoaction (UA) organized the conference.
+The event is a collaboration with the University of Ostrava and is organized by the Global Greengrants Fund, the Moravian-Silesian Region and the city of Ostrava.

 MUDr.
-Radim Šrám, DrSc., Research worker at the Institute of Experimental Medicine, Czech Academy of Sciences: "During the last decade, the spectrum of air pollutants in the Czech republic has changed the most.
-In the northern part of country, the main polluter used to be local furnaces.
-But thanks to big state investments into gas installation and technological modernization of power stations, the situation has considerably improved.
-In Moravian-Silesian region, which is on my radar for a long period, the situation is diverse.
-For example, in city district Poruba and Karviná, the concentration of benzo (a) pyrene is decreasing, but in city district Radvanice - Bártovice, the concentration is on the increase, which is probably the impact of the industrial activity.
-Overall the level of air pollution in the Czech Republic is permanently increased, which can be shown to cause genetic damage.
-Unfortunately it will have an impact on future generations as well."
+Radim Sram, DrSc., researcher at the Institute of Experimental Medicine, Czech Academy of Sciences: "During the last decade, the air pollutants in the Czech Republic have changed.
+In the northern part of the country, the main polluter used to be local furnaces.
+But due to big state investments in gas installations and technological modernization of power stations, the situation has considerably improved.
+In the Moravian-Silesian region, which has been on my radar for a long period, the situation is diverse.
+For example, in the district of Poruba and Karvina, the concentration of benzo (a) pyrene is decreasing, but in the district of Radvanice - Bártovice, the concentration is on the rise which is probably due to the impact of the industrial activity.
+The overall level of air pollution in the Czech Republic has permanently increased, which has been shown to cause genetic damage.
+Unfortunately, it will have an impact on future generations as well."

-Jarmila Uvírová , vice-governor of the Moravian-Silesian Region: “I'm glad that this conference takes place right here in Moravian-Silesian Region, because it is an example of the region, which successfully copes with industrial history and related ecological burden.
-Even though we still can't say that all air pollution problems have been solved, I'm happy to report that we are on a right track, which could serve as an example worth following to other regions.
-Investments to ecological technologies in the industry and local idea – boiler subsidy – proved that during last fifteen years, the amount of emissions from solid pollutants decreased by about a half.
-But we still move forward, we want to replace all unsuitable boilers in households, support ecologisation of industry and transport.
-We fight against bad habits, prejudice and laziness; unfortunately the landscape of our region and bad dispersion conditions are playing against us.
-After all, I'm still convinced that our efforts and determination will bring true change to Moravian-Silesian Region and moving forward, it will no longer be called as polluted and dirty city as it used to be the case till these days.“
+Jarmila Uvírová , vice-governor of the Moravian-Silesian Region said: "I am glad that this conference takes place right here in the Moravian-Silesian Region because it is an example of the region, which successfully copes with industrial history and related ecological burdens.
+Even though we still can't say that all air pollution problems have been solved, I am happy to report that we are on the right track, which could serve as an example for other regions.
+Due to the investments in ecological technologies, industries, and local ideas-- a boiler subsidy-- made during the last fifteen years, the amount of emissions from solid pollutants decreased by about half.
+We continue to move forward; we want to replace all unsuitable boilers in households, support ecologization of industry and transport.
+We fight against bad habits, prejudice, and laziness; unfortunately, the landscape of our region and bad dispersion conditions are playing against us.
+After all, I'm still convinced that our efforts and determination will bring true change to the Moravian-Silesian Region, and it will no longer be called as polluted and dirty a city as it used to be. "

 doc.
 Ing.
-Petr Jančík, Ph.D., Head of Department of Environmental Protection in Industry, Faculty of Metallurgy and Materials Engineering, Technical University of Ostrava: “Besides the emissions from various sources, the weather itself has significant impact on air pollution in our region.
-If we “remove” this influence, we can see that during last ten years there's a improvement trend of all significant pollutants at all monitoring stations, except the one in Radvanice – Bártovice.
-However, even there we can still see a positive development of suspended particles.
-It is caused mainly by dust off investment of important technologies.
-If this positive trend is to continue and benzo (a) pyrene pollution is to be reduced, it will be necessary to invest much more into technology, as well as to its maintenance and operation.
-Impact of potential actions will be shown by the Aair quality management system, created by the Air Tritia international project.
+Petr Jančík, Ph.D., head of the Department of Environmental Protection, Faculty of Metallurgy and Materials Engineering, Technical University of Ostrava: “Besides the emissions from various sources, the weather itself has a significant impact on air pollution in our region.
+If we “remove” this influence, we can see that during the last years, there is an improvement trend of all significant pollutants at all monitoring stations, except the one in Radvanice - Bartovice.
+However, even there, we can still see positive development of suspended particles.
+It is mainly caused by dust off of investment in important technologies.
+If this positive trend is continued and benzo (a) pyrene pollution continues, it will be necessary to invest much more into technology, as well as its maintenance and operation.
+Impacts of potential actions will be shown by the air quality management system, created by the Air Tritia international project.

-Above mentioned benzo (a) pyrene is aromatic organic substance, resulting from combustion of organic material as a by-product of many industrial processes.
-Inhalation or direct contact with this toxic substance threatens healthy development of unborn foetus, increases the risk of cancer, in adulthood increases the occurrence of cardiovascular disease, diabetes, kidney failure and obesity.
+The above mentioned benzo (a) pyrene is an aromatic organic substance, resulting from the combustion of organic material, and a by-product of many industrial processes.
+Inhalation or direct contact with this toxic substance threatens the healthy development of unborn fetuses and increases the risk of cancer; in adulthood, it increases the occurrence of cardiovascular disease, diabetes, kidney failure and obesity.

 Notes for editors:

-(1) The conference takes place from Monday to Wednesday at the Auditorium of the University of Ostrava.
+(1) The conference Takes place from Monday to Wednesday at the Auditorium of the University of Ostrava.
 Everyone can join the conference for free after completing the registration form.
 For more information about the program, click here .